If you've driven the Trans-Canada Highway between Golden and Revelstoke, British Columbia then you've passed…

 Walk 30 seconds around the corner to dine at the Pedal & Tap, recently featured on the Canadian series “You Gotta Eat Here.”

-Day One in the Kootenay Rockies in Kimberley
+Day One in Kimberley

 On your first full day in Kimberley plan to ski or board at the Kimberley Alpine Resort.
 Located in the Purcell Mountains, it offers four lifts to access 68 runs and 12 glades.

 With an average of 13 feet of snow, the season lasts until early April.
 While I was there, the valley was fogged in but it was glorious and sunny on top.
 The hill doesn’t see much in the way of line-ups so you can ski till your legs give out.
 Then hit the hot tub.

 Where to eat in Kimberley

 Make reservations (250-427-5133) when you first arrive in Kimberley so you can eat at the Old Bauernhaus Restaurant on your second night in town.

 The restaurant is housed in a beautiful 350 year old building that was originally constructed in Germany.
 It survived the Black Plague.
 Transported in pieces and reassembled in Kimberley in 1989, it’s been serving delicious Bavarian food like spätzle, schnitzel and apple strudel since then.